sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 Replace `AppName` with the name of the app.

+For my apps, you can also find it in [App Buddy](/app-buddy).

 ### What is a bundle identifier? {#bundle-identifier}

 A bundle identifier (or bundle ID) uniquely identifies an app in Apple's ecosystem, using a reverse-domain format like `com.companyname.appname`.
 For example, `com.sindresorhus.Dato` for [Dato](/dato).

+### What is the macOS app sandbox? {#macos-sandbox}

+The macOS app sandbox is like putting each app in a fenced yard.
+It keeps the app from wandering off and messing with other apps or your system, which makes your Mac safer.
+However, the fence is very strict—it can stop apps from doing creative or powerful things, even when you want them to.
+All apps on the Mac App Store must be sandboxed, which means some advanced features or workflows might not be possible.

 ### I have enabled “launch at login” but the app does not launch when I start my computer {#launch-at-login-not-working}